fifthgear/fifthgear-php/README.md

         service: "ItemInventoryLookup"
     }

-**Note:** SKU's that are not present in SigmaCommerce will throw an error.
-We're unable to provide any inventory data on a product that's not in SigmaCommerce.
+**Note:** SKU's that are not present in Fifth Gear will throw an error.
+We're unable to provide any inventory data on a product that's not in Fifth Gear.

 ## Placing an Order

-Use the SigmaCommerce Order Submit API to send new orders from any application directly in to SigmaCommerce's Warehouse Management Platform.
+Use the Fifth Gear Order Submit API to send new orders from any application directly in to Fifth Gear's Warehouse Management Platform.

     require_once('scapi.php');
     $sc = new SigmaCommerce('companyid', 'username', 'password');